Exclusive: Trump admin slams China's Huawei, halting shipments from Intel, others - sources

 The email noted that companies had been waiting “many months” for licensing decisions, and with less than a week left in the administration, dealing with the denials was a challenge.

-A spokesman for the semiconductor group did not immediately respond to a request for comment.
+A spokesman for the semiconductor group did not respond to a request for comment.

-Companies that received the “intent to deny” notices have 20 days to respond, and the Commerce Department has 45 days to advise the companies of any change in a decision or it then becomes final.
+Companies that received the “intent to deny” notices have 20 days to respond, and the Commerce Department has 45 days to advise them of any change in a decision or it becomes final.
 Companies would then have another 45 days to appeal.

-The United States put Huawei on a Commerce Department “entity list” in May 2019, restricting suppliers from selling U.S. goods and technology to the company.
+The United States put Huawei on a Commerce Department “entity list” in May 2019, restricting suppliers from selling U.S. goods and technology to it.

-But some sales were allowed and others were denied while the United States ratcheted up the restrictions against the company, including expanding U.S. authority to require licenses for sales of semiconductors made abroad with American technology.
+But some sales were allowed and others denied while the United States intensified its crackdown on the company, in part by expanding U.S. authority to require licenses for sales of semiconductors made abroad with American technology.

 Before the latest action, some 150 licenses were pending for $120 billion worth of goods and technology, which had been held up because various U.S. agencies could not agree on whether they should be granted, a person familiar with the matter said.

-Another $280 billion of licenses for goods and technology for Huawei still have not been dealt with, the source said, but now face a higher likelihood of denial.
+Another $280 billion of license applications for goods and technology for Huawei still have not been processed, the source said, but now are more likely to be denied.

+Intel Corp has received licences from U.S. authorities to continue supplying certain products to Huawei Technologies, an Intel spokesman said in September last year.

-An August rule said that products with 5G capabilities were likely to be denied, but sales of less sophisticated technology would be decided on a case-by-case basis.
+An August rule said that products with 5G capabilities were likely to be rejected, but sales of less sophisticated technology would be decided on a case-by-case basis.

-By doing that, the officials denied the vast majority of the roughly 150 disputed applications, and revoked the eight licenses to make those consistent with the new denials, the source said.
+That meant issuing denials for the vast majority of the roughly 150 disputed applications, and revoking the eight licenses to make those consistent with the latest denials, the source said.

-The United States has targeted Huawei in other ways during the administration.
+Trump has targeted Huawei in other ways.
 Meng Wanzhou, Huawei’s chief financial officer, was arrested in Canada in December 2018, on a U.S. warrant.
-Meng, the daughter of Huawei’s founder, and the company itself were indicted for misleading banks about the company’s business in Iran.
+Meng, the daughter of Huawei’s founder, and the company itself were indicted for misleading banks about its business in Iran.

-Reporting by Karen Freifeld and Alexandra Alper; editing by Chris Sanders and Jonathan Oatis
+Reporting by Karen Freifeld and Alexandra Alper; additional reporting by David Kirton in Shenzhen and Hideyuki Sano in Tokyo; editing by Chris Sanders, Jonathan Oatis and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.